elliottlawson/converse/README.md

 **AI SDKs are great at sending messages, but terrible at having conversations.**

 Converse makes AI conversations flow as naturally as Eloquent makes database queries.
-Instead of manually managing message arrays and context for every API call, you just write `$conversation->addUserMessage('Hello')->send()`.
+Instead of manually managing message arrays and context for every API call, you just write `$conversation->addUserMessage('Hello')`.
 The entire conversation history, context management, and message formatting is handled automatically.

 ## 📚 Documentation